Integrate your test suite with BrowserStack

 config file at the root level of your project.
 This file holds all the required capabilities to run tests on BrowserStack.

-Set platforms to test on
+Set platforms on which to test

 Set the browsers / devices you want to test under the platforms

 object.
-Our config follows W3C formatted capabilities.
+Our configuration follows W3C-formatted capabilities.

 Platform | Browser |